BIGSTICK: A flexible configuration-interaction shell-model code (updated): Introduction

 In this next chapter we review the basic many-body problem.
 Chapter \ref{CI} outlines the configuration-interaction method and discusses in broad strokes the principles of the algorithms in {\tt BIGSTICK}.
 Chapter \ref{quickstart} gives an introduction to how to compile and run {\tt BIGSTICK}, while Chapter \ref{detailruns} goes into running the code more detail. \textbf{If you are interested in running {\tt BIGSTICK} immediately, go directly to Chapter \ref{quickstart}}.

-In this manual we do not give substantial information on the inner workings of the code.
-With the distribution you will find an as-yet incomplete \textit{Inside Guide} which provide many details.
-In addition, the code itself is heavily commented.
+In this manual we do not give substantial information on the inner workings of the code, although some details are outlined in Sec.~\ref{mpi} on MPI paralleization.
+Some of the terminology is explained in the glossary, Appendix \ref{glossary} The code itself is heavily commented.
 While internal information in {\tt BIGSTICK} is highly compressed through factorization, a technique outlined in Chapter \ref{CI}, it is possible to get out explicit representations of the many-body basis states and the many-body Hamiltonian matrix; see Chapter \ref{peek}.
 Chapter \ref{lanczos} discusses our use of the Lanczos algorithm.

 Finally, parallel capabilities of the code is discussed in Chapter \ref{parallel}.